ravens/vagrant-libvirt-openstack/README.md

 # Vagrant-based virtual test openstack deployment

+## Status : DEPRECATED

+Check https://github.com/ravens/vagrant-lab-openstack for more active lab experiments into running Openstack into VM before trying on baremetal.

 ## Todos

 - Add another VM to act as a router for the br-mgmt VLAN.